iodigital-com/io-technology/data/blog/interacting-with-chat-gpt-through-voice-ui-on-the-web.md

 ### React Three Fiber Visualisation

 So yes, much like [the OpenAI solution](https://openai.com/blog/chatgpt-can-now-see-hear-and-speak), you can now speak with the conversation.
-Besides mine feeling a bit more natural in the sense that it responds a lot quicker (~800ms), it still feels like you are talking with an API.
+Besides mine feeling a bit more natural in the sense that it responds a lot quicker (~800ms), it still feels like you are talking with a ChatGPT API.
 We’ve stripped the need for traditional UI like inputs and text on the screen, but created a great new opportunity to give some personality to Aiva and simultaneously provide the needed feedback to the user (is it listening, responding etc.).

 #### Why use this?